 You’re a business owner now.
 Take yourself seriously!
 What’s your goal for this company, and how are you going to get there?
 Will this be a full- or part-time career?
 What type of certification will you choose?
 How will you grow your business down the line?

 If you’re not already in a business growth mindset, it’s time to get there.
-Fitness may be your passion, but learning to be a legit business owner is the best way to make it successful, as well.
+Fitness may be your passion, but learning to be a legit personal training studio owner is the best way to make it successful, as well.
 If you’ve never run a business before, there are dozens of resources to teach you the ropes.
 Ask around for favorite business book recommendations and lookup business podcasts, like The Tim Ferriss Show.

 2. Know Your Audience